BloodCross/bloodCross-android/README.md

 Upcoming Features:
 ------------------

+ The current roadmap can be viewed on [Trello](https://trello.com/b/DwLCfv7g/space-launchCategory-now).

 -  Convenient, easy appointment scheduling and rescheduling
 -  Receive appointment reminders
 -  View donation history to see how many lives you’ve helped save